A multistate approach to disability insurance reserving with information delays: Introduction

 \section{Introduction}

-Disability insurance and similar insurance schemes such as worker's compensation insurance generally work by covering disabilities of an insured that occur in a prespecified \textit{coverage period} in exchange for a premium.
+Reserves are fundamental to the insurance industry, and recently, reserving for disability insurance schemes has become a topic of considerable interest for Danish insurers due to new regulation, worsening risks, and heightened price competition.
+Disability insurance and similar insurance schemes such as workers' compensation insurance generally work by covering disabilities of an insured that occur in a prespecified \textit{coverage period} in exchange for a premium.
 Disabilities are covered in the sense that benefits are paid out if the insured becomes disabled with a disability that qualifies for a payout per the criteria specified in the insurance contract.
 The most prominent schemes pay benefits as long as the insured is disabled and is below the retirement age to compensate for lost wages.
 Usually, disability benefits will not be paid starting from disablement, but only once the disability has lasted a period of time called the \textit{qualifying period} or \textit{waiting period}.
 In fact, many disabilities will start payout even later due to reporting and adjudication delays.
 Reporting delays are defined as the time between the occurrence and reporting of an event.
-For Danish insurance companies, disabilities are generally observed to have long reporting delays compared to other insurance events such as deaths.
+For Danish insurance companies, disabilities generally have long reporting delays compared to other insurance events such as deaths.
 The adjudication delay is defined as the time between when a claim is reported and when it is adjudicated.
 During the adjudication process, the insurance company evaluates whether the insured is eligible for disability benefits or not.
 This can be a lengthy process when there is a need to obtain further clinical assessments of the claimed disability.

-These characteristics situate disability insurance somewhere between traditional life and non-life insurance schemes:\ the long cash flows associated with the possibility of paying benefits from disablement until retirement are similar to the characteristics of other life insurance schemes, while information delays are features that have historically primarily been explored in the non-life part of the insurance reserving literature.
+These characteristics situate disability insurance somewhere between traditional life and non-life insurance schemes:\ the long cash flows associated with the possibility of paying benefits from disablement until retirement are similar to the characteristics of other life insurance schemes, while information delays are features that have so far primarily been explored in the non-life part of the insurance reserving literature.
 In this paper, we propose a model that is tailored to accommodate both of these features.